panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ## 3. The asynchronous callback

-The asynchronous callback, on the contrary to synchronous, is executed at a time after the execution of the higher-order function that uses it.
+The asynchronous callback, contrary to synchronous one, is executed at a later time than the execution of the higher-order function.

-A good example of asynchronous callbacks is the timer functions: `setTimeout(callback, time)` is a function that invokes the `callback` after `time` milliseconds have passed.
+A good example of asynchronous callbacks is the timer function `setTimeout(callback, time)` &mdash; it invokes the `callback` after `time` milliseconds have passed.

 In the following example the `callback` function is executed after 2 seconds: